carocad/CodeInk/README.md

 * D3.js (used automatically in the html head)

 ### notes
-radon uses the ast_tree to analyze python code, so if the code to be drawn is not compatible with your python version. nikola will be just a crazy person without any meaning (ERROR).
+radon uses the ast_tree to analyze python code, so if the code to be drawn is not compatible with your python version. codeInk will be a bunch of utilities without any meaning (ERROR).